cosmos/ibc/spec/client/Rollup-Integration-guide.md

         clientMessage.DABlockDataProof,
         DABlockDataPath(clientState.chainID, clientMessage.height),
         clientMessage.blockData)

-    // we must also assert that the blockData is correctly associated with the header
-    // this is specific to the rollup header and block architecture
-    // the following is merely an example of what might be verified assert(hash(clientMessage.blockData) === clientMessage.header.txHash)

     // if the rollup is a ZK rollup, then we can verify the correctness immediately.
     // Otherwise, the correctness of the submitted rollup header is contingent on passing